mbmccormick/mbmccormick.github.io/_posts/2010-06-16-android-2-2-froyo-on-motorola-droid.md

 </ol>

 <p>Next, we need to install the ported Android 2.2 software to your device.
-We simply need to copy this software to your phone&rsquo;s microSD card and reboot into the newly-flashed recovery system and install this.
-Here&rsquo;s what to do:</p>
+We simply need to copy this software to your phone's microSD card and reboot into the newly-flashed recovery system and install this.
+Here's what to do:</p>

 <ol>
     <li>Download the ported Android 2.2 software from <a href="http://www.megaupload.com/?d=5X0248JI" target="_blank">here</a>.</li>